 - People prefer drinking in rather than taking out.

-- Coffee has been in iceland from the 1700s
+- Coffee has been in Iceland since the 1700s

 The Final Sip